dereneaton/ipyrad/docs/analysis.rst

 Analysis tools
 ==============

-ipyrad_ includes a suite of analysis tools for comparing and visualizing the size and completeness of assembled RAD-seq data sets, for calculating population-genetic statistics, and for performing comparative genomic analyses.
-In addition, there of course countless other tools available for the downstream analysis of RAD-seq data.
-In this section of the documentation we hope to provide many examples to guide users through such analyses.
-Many examples are shared in the form of Jupyter Notebooks, which are a useful tool for doing reproducible science, and our first tutorial provides a crash course if using Jupyter with ipyrad.
-You can follow along and use these tutorials without Jupyter as well.
+ipyrad_ includes a suite of analysis tools that are designed to make it easy to run inference programs (e.g., STRUCTURE, TREEMIX, BPP) on the data in an efficient way by sampling distributions of loci or SNPs from your RAD data, grouping individuals into populations, filtering for missing data, and parallelizing computation.

+In this section of the documentation we have a number of example analyses in the form of Jupyter notebooks, which is a useful tool for doing reproducible science.
+In fact, ipyrad has been designed since its inception for the goal of working seamlessly within jupyter.
+Check out the tutorials below on using ipyrad in Jupyter using its Python API.
+Then check out the analysis tools notebooks.

 Using Jupyter notebooks